Roseselsa Ceramics MK2

 The Ceramics MK2 earns its four-star pragmatic rating by delivering genuine competence across every dimension a daily-use TWS should address.
 The HiFi profile tuning is honest and accomplished — it does not paper over measurement weaknesses with a mid-bass excess or an artificially boosted presence peak.
 The ANC is effective, is largely transparent to the frequency response, and the battery life is exceptional.
 LDAC at $32.99 on Bluetooth 6.0 is remarkable regardless of what else comes with it — that it comes with a well-tuned sound signature, reliable fit, and a case designed for practical daily use makes the full package genuinely impressive.

-The limitations are real but clearly priced in.
-Three fixed profiles with no user-accessible EQ is a constraint that feels increasingly uncomfortable as competitors at comparable or modestly higher prices begin to offer parametric control.
+But, I feel only having three fixed profiles with no user-accessible EQ is a constraint that feels increasingly uncomfortable as competitors at comparable or modestly higher prices begin to offer parametric control.
 The microphone performs well for indoor voice calls and online meetings, but the absence of meaningful wind noise cancellation makes outdoor calls frustrating in any kind of exposed weather — a real-world limitation if you commute outdoors through winter.
-The ANC quality is good overall but is directly dependent on achieving a consistent seal with the eartips; listeners whose ear geometry makes a deep seal difficult may find its noise rejection less effective than advertised.

 Conclusion

 The ideal buyer is someone who wants a genuinely competent everyday TWS that sounds right without requiring any app configuration, handles noisy environments with workable ANC, fits comfortably for long sessions, and can be tossed into a pocket on a travel day without a second thought.
 If precise PEQ curve dialling is your priority, the Moondrop Space Travel 2 will serve you better.
-But if you want something that simply sounds good from the moment it goes in your ear, takes on a transatlantic flight without complaint, and still has battery life left at the end of a long day — the Ceramics MK2 is worth every cent of its asking price.
+But if you want something that simply sounds good from the moment it goes in your ear, and still has battery life left at the end of a long day — the Ceramics MK2 is worth every cent of its asking price.